diego-lazaro/credit_risk_classification/README.md

  # Results
- # Logic Regression Model with the Orginal Data
  * Accuracy Score: Determine how close a measurement is to the true value
  * Precision Score: Determine how extact the machine learning model can reproducible a measurement
  * Recall Score: The ability of the classifier to find all the positive samples